 We hold annual global safety days with our employees and contractors to help strengthen our safety culture.

-In 2013 the Safety Day theme was “The time for safety”.
-Across the world staff partnered with contractors to take part in events that focused on how they can collectively support each other and help run operations safely, reaffirming their commitment to building a Goal Zero culture.
+In 2014 the Safety Day theme was “Take time for safety”.
+Around the world, employees and contractors took part in events, sharing ideas and best practices to support each other and help run operations safely.
+Collectively, they reaffirmed their commitment to building a Goal Zero culture.

 Hearts and Minds